sordina/Deadpan-DDP/README.md

 A test-suite can be run by calling `cabal test`.

-This triggers the QuickCheck tests, as well as running some integration tests against a demo Meteor app found under the `test/` directory.
+This triggers the QuickCheck tests, and Doctests.

+In addition to these automated tests, there are Meteor test-applications, and Deadpan clients in the test/ directory.

 ## Binaries